 The functionality of the Genesis Hand is two-way.
 EMG sensors determine what the user wants (which grip mode is to be activated), while integrated and visual feedback systems provide a rudimentary “sense of touch”, that would allow more natural interaction with the user’s environment.
 All of its advanced technologies are also projected to be commercially available at a cost of $3,500, which is less than half the price of Open Bionics’ Hero Arm.

-As for some of the even more recently established bionic limb companies, there are already a few promising candidates, but as of this article’s writing, their portfolios are still under construction.
 Also, we’ve excluded companies Ekso Bionics and ReWalk Robotics as they mostly specialize in developing support-focused robotic exoskeletons, not actual replacement sensor-based prosthetic limbs per se.

 Featured image credit by DEKA via DARPA.